raspberrypilearning/target-practice/en/step_5.md

 --- task ---

 **Test:** Run your project.
-Try to stop the arrow on the blue and yellow circles to see their points messages.
+Try to stop the arrow on the blue and yellow circles to see their messages.

 ![The output area with arrow touching the yellow inner circle.
 The points print statement appears in the output area.](images/yellow-points.png)